youcefzahra/youcefzahra/README.md

 ### 🔬 Research & Experience

-* **Student Researcher @ LRDE**: Development of a **Deep Reinforcement Learning** agent for the **PyRes** theorem prover to automate axiom selection.
+* **Student Researcher @LRDE**: Development of a **Deep Reinforcement Learning** agent for the **PyRes** theorem prover to automate axiom selection.
 Performance evaluation on **TPTP benchmarks** to optimize automated proof resolution.

-* **Academic Exchange @ Beijing Institute of Technology**: Intensive semester in Beijing focusing on Machine Learning, Computer Graphics, Compilers, and Database Principles.
+* **Academic Exchange @Beijing Institute of Technology**: Intensive semester in Beijing focusing on Machine Learning, Computer Graphics, Compilers, and Database Principles.

 ---